hgcl/clara-le/src/posts/sick-days-cheatsheet.md

 - Take a hot shower and do a steam bath[^2]
 - Avoid dry environments
 - Sleep with your head elevated
 - Blow your nose gently, one nostril at a time.
-Forceful blowing can irritate the nasal passages and propel bacteria-laden mucus back up into your sinuses. **ENDCHAR**
+Forceful blowing can irritate the nasal passages and propel bacteria-laden mucus back up into your sinuses. --ENDCHAR--

 [^1]: Always make sure to store some porridge in the freezer!
 [^2]: Essential oils: 1 drop lavender, 1 drop peppermint